The American Burn Association reported that 66% of burns occur in the home.

 L.A.
 Troupe Safety Smart is a lively, engaging program that teaches young children life-saving fire safety and burn prevention skills.
 Children learn to crawl low under smoke, check doors for heat, locate safety spots, test smoke detectors monthly, and to never play with matches.

-This highly inventive theatrical group provides innovative, interactive fire safety and prevention performances for elementary school children, kindergarten through 3rd grade, in the Los Angeles Unified School District.
+This highly inventive theatrical group provides innovative, interactive fire safety and prevention performances for elementary school children, kindergarten through 3rd grade, in the Los Angeles Unified School District, Glendale Unified School District, and South Pasadena's School District.
 Children are entranced by the story of Scatterbrained Wanda, who hopes to make her house “fire safe” for inspection by the fire marshal, Inspector Danger.
 Using frequent repetition, call outs to the audience, and extensive audience participation, students help Wanda make her home fire-safe while experiencing how to make their own home and families fire-safe.

 To schedule L.A.
 Troupe Safety Smart at your school or to learn more, please contact us.